Mo’Nique Defends Roseanne Barr, Calls Her A ‘Sister In Comedy’ And Says She ‘Made A Mistake’

 — Terrence K. Williams (@w_terrence) July 27, 2018

 As for Barr’s infamous tweet that cost her just about everything, Mo’Nique points out that when you’re a celebrity, everything you say and do is analyzed and scrutinized.
-You may recall that Barr tweeted that former Obama administration official Valerie Jarrett, who is African American and was born in Iran, looked like the “muslim brotherhood & planet of the apes had a baby.”
+You may recall that Barr tweeted that former Obama administration official Valerie Jarrett, who is African American and was born in Iran, looked like the “Muslim brotherhood & planet of the apes had a baby.”
 Mo’Nique calls what Barr said “a mistake,” and claims that one poorly-thought-out tweet does not make her a racist.

 “Roseanne Barr is my sister in comedy and she is my universal sister and what I won’t do…is throw her away for making a mistake.
 We’ve all said and done things, baby, that we wish we could talk back and swallow and say [‘oops’] but when you’re in the public eye, you can’t, and it’s out there but to put the title of racist on her [is not true].”

-As for Roseanne herself: she recently told Fox News‘ Sean Hannity that she’s spent the past few months apologizing and asking for forgiveness.
+As for Roseanne herself: She recently told Fox News‘ Sean Hannity that she’s spent the past few months apologizing and asking for forgiveness.